Republic of Prekmurje: Origins

-Slovenian ethnic territory was once more extensive than today, extending from Friuli in northeast Italy to Lake Balaton in Hungary.
+Slovene ethnic territory was once more extensive than today, extending from Friuli in northeast Italy to Lake Balaton in Hungary.
 The Magyars settled the eastern part of this area in the early 10th century, and Prekmurje (along with Croatia and Slovakia) eventually became part of the Kingdom of Hungary.
-Thus Slovenes living east of the Mura River developed a separate identity from those west of the river under Austrian control as Prekmurje Slovenians.
+Thus Slovenes living east of the Mura River developed a separate identity from those west of the river under Austrian control as Prekmurje Slovenes.
 The Prekmurje Slovene language (Vend nyelv) became distinctive.
 In the 16th and 18th centuries, numerous Slovene families from the Mura and Raba valleys settled in Somogy County.

 History

 During World War I, the leaders of the Slovene minority in Prekmurje were mostly Catholic priests and Lutheran ministers.
 After the collapse of Austria-Hungary, together with secular leaders (but with diverging political views), the Catholic Prekmurje clerics sided with the Kingdom of Serbs, Croats and Slovenes.
 However, the Lutheran Slovenes still supported Hungarian rule.
 The Catholic party wished to proclaim an independent state, whereas the Lutheran Slovenes and Hungarians of Prekmurje supported remaining under Hungarian authority.

 The (mutinous) Croatian Army annexed Prekmurje in 1918, but the 83rd Hungarian Infantry Regiment recaptured it.
 Soon, the Truce of Belgrade in 1918 gave Mura and Raba Country to Hungary, but the Serbs had second thoughts and sought to extend their area of control northwards to create a Yugoslav-Czechoslovak border.

 On March 21, 1919, the Hungarian communists and Social Democrats created the Hungarian Soviet Republic, which was anti-religious, internationalist, and pro-Soviet.
 The communists wanted to expropriate the ecclesiastical assets, starting with all the lordships.
 The Lutherans and the Catholics resisted this.
 In order to be rid of the communists, the Catholic Party decided to create an autonomous republic.
-The Hungarian and Slovenian socialists wanted to establish a Soviet system in Prekmurje, but there was little support and few people gave aid to the Soviet Republic.
+The Hungarian and Slovene socialists wanted to establish a Soviet system in Prekmurje, but there was little support and few people gave aid to the Soviet Republic.
 In Međimurje the Serbian and Croatian military aligned themselves against Prekmurje.

 In Lendava, the anti-communist military campaign started off well but soon fell apart.
 In Murska Sobota the socialist Vilmos Tkálecz, a former schoolmaster and soldier in the first World War, was involved in illegal trade, which the communist statutes forbade.
-Tkálecz was not a leftist, Yugoslav, or pro-Hungarian.
+Tkálecz was not pro-Yugoslav or pro-Hungarian.
 On May 29, Tkálecz and some followers declared independence from Hungary.
 Tkálecz invoked the Fourteen Points of Woodrow Wilson, which granted autonomy rights for national minorities.
 The new state recognized Austria in order to receive some weapons, together with those from Hungarian military units.
 However, Tkálecz frustrated the Catholics; the people of Prekmurje did not support the republic.

 The Prekmurje Republic sought to expand its boundaries and received minute pieces of land: In Murska Sobota, the Republic received the territory of the districts of Murska Sobota, Lendava, Szentgotthárd, and some villages in the Őrség area, and already possessed the northern, central, and southwestern Mura march districts.
 The principal settlements of the republic were Murska Sobota, Szentgotthárd, Lendava, Beltinci, and Dobrovnik.